Alausa2001/ExamIO/backend/README.md

 http://api.examio.feranmi.tech/api

 #### NOTE
-Client-Server data transfer should be via the standard JSON format
+1. Client-Server data transfer (parameters as used in this documentation) should be via the standard JSON format
+2. For routes that require the Authorization header, if the token is incorrect or has expired, a 401 unauthorized error response is received.

 ## ROUTES
 The routes are divided into two parts; the students' and the examiners' routes